USS Indianapolis (CA-35): Navy failure to learn of the sinking

 In the first official statement, the Navy said that distress calls "were keyed by radio operators and possibly were actually transmitted" but that "no evidence has been developed that any distress message from the ship was received by any ship, aircraft or shore station".
 Declassified records later showed that three stations received the signals but none acted upon the call.
 One commander was drunk, another had ordered his men not to disturb him, and a third thought it was a Japanese trap.

 Immediately prior to the attack, the seas had been moderate, the visibility fluctuating but poor in general, and Indianapolis had been steaming at 17 kn.
 When the ship failed to reach Leyte on 31 July, as scheduled, no report was made that she was overdue.
-The Navy then created the Movement Report System to prevent such disasters in the future.
+From lessons learned by the disaster, the Navy created the Movement Report System to prevent such disasters in the future.

 Court-martial of Captain McVay

 Captain Charles B. McVay III, who had commanded Indianapolis since November 1944 through several battles, survived the sinking, though he was one of the last to abandon ship, and was among those rescued days later.
 In November 1945, he was court-martialed on two charges: failing to order his men to abandon ship and hazarding the ship.
 Cleared of the charge of failing to order abandon ship, McVay was convicted of "hazarding his ship by failing to zigzag".
 Several aspects of the court-martial were controversial.
 There was evidence that the Navy itself had placed the ship in harm's way.
 McVay's orders were to "zigzag at his discretion, weather permitting"; however, McVay was not informed that a Japanese submarine was operating in the vicinity of his route from Guam to Leyte.
 Further, Commander Mochitsura Hashimoto, commanding officer of I-58, wrote in his testimony to Senator John Warner, chairman of the Senate Armed Services Committee, that zigzagging would have made no difference.
 Fleet Admiral Chester Nimitz remitted McVay's sentence and restored him to active duty.
 McVay retired in 1949 as a rear admiral.

 While many of Indianapoliss survivors said McVay was not to blame for the sinking, the families of some of the men who died thought otherwise: "Merry Christmas!
 Our family's holiday would be a lot merrier if you hadn't killed my son", read one piece of mail.
 The guilt that was placed on his shoulders mounted until he killed himself in 1968, aged 70.